lorescri/University-mathematics-projects/Mathematics 22-23/Numerical and variational methods of PDE/README.md

 ## Numerical and Variational Methods for PDEs

 Here, you'll find a collection of assignments, each exploring different aspects of solving PDEs using the Finite Element Method with FreeFEM.
+Each of the tasks is implemented in Notepad++ and executed using FreeFEM, providing graphical representations of the programmed solutions.
+In addition, I have included the exercise statements for each task.

 Let's take a glimpse at each of the tasks:

 ### Task 1: Implicit Euler Method